subhk/FeastKit.jl/docs/getting_started.md

 ### The FeastResult Structure

-Every Feast calculation returns a `FeastResult` with these fields:
+Every FeastKit calculation returns a `FeastResult` with these fields:

 ```julia
 result = feast(A, (Emin, Emax), M0=10)